OxHainan/cloak-docs/docs/source/started/quick-start.rst

     :alt: Demo Result
     :align: center

-It shows the result of the successful running of the demo.
+It shows the result of the successful running of the demo, meaning the execution of *multiPartyTransfer* in *index.js*.

 ..
 Note::